 Games are played every day throughout the season except Monday, with 6:30 pm start times during the week and 5 pm on Saturdays and Sundays.

-Teams are only allowed two foreign players in their active roster, and this season every team has opted to use them for pitching staff.
+Teams are only allowed two foreign players on their active roster, and this season every team has opted to use them for pitching staff.
 This goes to show that although this league can be high-scoring and entertaining, the coaches of Korean baseball teams hold foreign pitchers in much higher regard than their own.

 2012 will also mark the final season when eight sides will vie for the KBO championship as from next year Changwon’s new expansion team, the NC Dinos, will enter the fray.
-The Dinos will spend this year in the second tier Futures’ League – the KBO’s farming and rehabilitation league for players returning from injury.
+The Dinos will spend this year in the second-tier Futures’ League – the KBO’s farming and rehabilitation league for players returning from injury.

 The KBO has evolved significantly since its inaugural season in 1981 under the military dictatorship of Chun Doo-Hwan, who incidentally threw the first pitch.
-Only six teams started that first year and since then more teams have sprung up in Seoul, Suwon and Jeonju.
-Some have stayed with us, while others have been consigned to the scrapheap of defunct professional sporting teams.
+Only six teams started that first year and since then more teams have sprung up in Seoul, Suwon, and Jeonju.
+Some have stayed with us, while others have been consigned to the scrap heap of defunct professional sporting teams.

-Nexan finished last season as the KBO’s worst team, but they won four titles in 12 seasons as the Unicorns based in Suwon.
+They won four titles in 12 seasons as the Unicorns based in Suwon.
 Despite their success, poor attendance forced the team to move to Seoul.
 It comes as something of a surprise then that Suwon is the most likely destination of the KBO’s tenth team.